dionasys/libdio/README.md

-# SOOC: Self-Organized Overlay Construction
+# SOOC-Lib: Self-Organized Overlay Construction
 SOOC (or LIBDIO) is a library used to coordinate the construction of distributed overlays on SPLAY.
 This work is developed as a part of DIONASYS project.